jaggederest/codedoor/README.md

 ---------------

-CodeDoor is intended to run on Heroku, although that is not supported yet.
+CodeDoor is currently intended to run on Heroku.

 Copy config/application.yml.sample to config/application.yml, and add the relevant keys to your sandbox.

 The oAuth callback should be ROOT_URL/users/auth/github

+Make sure you run db:seed.
+If you do not want test data, run db:update_skills instead.

 [![Code Climate](https://codeclimate.com/github/CodeDoor/codedoor.png)](https://codeclimate.com/github/CodeDoor/codedoor)